nandabritto/PP5/README.md

 1. User can check all data about the boxes in the cart (box name, quantity, selected products, number of items and total price)

-2. On the right side, an order summary is available with number of items and total price
+2. On the right side, an order summary is available with several items and the total price

 <img width="800" src="media/readme/features_ss/shopping_cart.jpg">

-3. Optional buttons can lead user back to the boxe page or to checkout
+3. Optional buttons can lead the user back to the box page or checkout

 <img width="200" src="media/readme/features_ss/cart_buttons.jpg">